LuckyHyena/DnD/homebrew/5e_reference.md

 Some character abilities or powers mention a __bonus action__.
 If you have such an ability, during your turn you may perform one such _bonus action_ alongside your regular _action_.
 You may perform a bonus action at any time during your turn, whether you have taken your _action_ or not.
 You may spend your _action_ to perform an additional _bonus action_, but not vice versa.

-Finally, at the start of each creature's turn it gets a single __reaction__, which can be used not only on the creature's own turn but at any time up until the beginning of its next turn.
+Finally, at the start of your turn you get a single __reaction__, which can be used not only during your turn but on other creatures' turns up until the beginning of your next turn.
 You must spend your reaction to complete a [readied action](https://5thsrd.org/combat/actions_in_combat/#ready), to make an opportunity attack, or to cast [_Shield_](https://5thsrd.org/spellcasting/spells/shield/).

 > Creatures with **melee** attacks can spend their reaction to make an [opportunity attack](#5th-editions-simplified-opportunity-attacks).
 Additionally, during their turn they can spend their bonus action to [mark](#getting-marked) an opponent for later advantage on an opportunity attack.